The Sunshine Coast Foodbox Program is grass-roots collaboration to support our community from the ground up.

 CSA: The Revolutionaries for Food

 Seasonal eating isn’t something many of us are used to.
-Here, It’s more greens in June, and more squash in the fall, and it can take getting used to!
+Here, it means more greens in June, and more squash in the fall, and it can take getting used to!
 We’ll help with a weekly newsletter about what’s growing, what’s affecting food locally, and inspiring ways to prepare and eat your beautiful bounty!
-Change the world, one bite at a time.

 You